 - Social links

-Page Builder / Layout Options
+WordPress Page Builder and Layout Options

-Widget & Menu Areas
+Widget and Menu Areas

 - #1 is visible site-wide and contains the login/logout links.